 Secure, Supported and Enterprise-Ready

-Postgres Plus Cloud Database (PPCD) meets the most demanding needs of Enterprise class applications with a rich feature set, automatically scalable performance, and reliable high availability, all available at your fingertips with an easy-to-use dashboard.
+Postgres Plus Cloud Database (PPCD) meets the most demanding needs of enterprise-class applications with a rich feature set, elastic scalability, and reliable high availability, all available at your fingertips with an easy-to-use dashboard.
 Drive your web business's financial transactions, catalog sales, or customer business intelligence.
 Quickly set up and take down standard development, test, and deployment environments.
-Support diverse database workloads including ACID-compliant relational information, and built-in NoSQL document and key-value datatypes — all in one database available in the cloud as well as on-premise.
+Support diverse database workloads including ACID-compliant relational information, and built-in NoSQL document and key-value datatypes — all in one database available in the cloud as well as on-premises.